North Carolina State University: Notable alumni

-Over 50 NC State alumni have achieved the rank of brigadier general or higher in the United States military.
+Over 60 NC State alumni have achieved the rank of brigadier general, rear admiral, or higher in the United States military.
 General William C. Lee is often referred to as the "Father of the U.S. Airborne."

 General Maxwell R. Thurman, a former Vice Chief of Staff of the U.S. Army, was the first four-star officer from NCSU.
 Hugh Shelton, now retired, was a former Chairman of the Joint Chiefs of Staff and a four-star general.
-General Dan McNeill commands the International Security Assistance Force in Afghanistan.
+General Dan McNeill commanded the International Security Assistance Force in Afghanistan.
+NC state alum Major General Michelle Mills Rose was promoted to general from the Virginia Army National Guard.
+Nominated to be the 34th Chief of Naval Operations, Admiral Daryl Caudle, is 1985 NCSU graduate.

 Some alumni have become national academic leaders.
 Albert Carnesale was the chancellor of UCLA from 1997 to 2006 after a 23-year tenure at Harvard University.
-Bill Friday served as president of the University of North Carolina system for 30 years.
-William Brantley Aycock served as chancellor of the University of North Carolina at Chapel Hill from 1957 until 1964.
+Bill Friday was president of the University of North Carolina system for 30 years.
+William Brantley Aycock was chancellor of the University of North Carolina at Chapel Hill from 1957 until 1964.

 Notable contributors to the entertainment industry are associated with NC State.
 Actor and comedian Zach Galifianakis attended NC State.
 Country singer and American Idol winner Scotty McCreery attends NC State University.
 Donald Bitzer, the father of plasma television and Emmy Award winner, sits on the faculty of NC State.
 Musician and entertainment personality John Tesh also studied at NC State, but was expelled his junior year.
 Comedians and self-proclaimed "Internetainers" Rhett and Link also attended NC State.